The Christmas Baby

 Oy to Joy

 Hallmark’s Hanukkah based holiday movies of recent years have been some of their better ones, so I was cautiously looking forward to this one.
 The title seemed a little iffy but I do like Jake Epstein in most everything, and I thought he had really good chemistry with Brooke D’Orsay, his co-lead.
 Overall this was a pretty standard enemies to lovers plot, although both were so nice and family and faith oriented that I use the term “enemies” with a huge grain of salt.
-It was very sweet, if a little too good to be true.
+It was very sweet, if very too good to be true.
 But you know what?
 It’s Christmas.
+But it has little to do with actual Jewish beliefs.
+Or Hanukkah.

 Nikki and Jake were childhood friends who at some point became rivals during their high school years.
 It all probably had it’s beginnings in their opposing personality traits.
 Nikki being structured, organized, and serious, and Jake being free-wheeling, unfocused, and fun.
 In a flashback scene we see Nikki getting up to sing “Joy to the World” in front of the whole school.
 She hits a bad note, her voice breaks, and she runs off the stage in embarrassment only to see Jake backstage smirking at her.
 The whole experience was so devastating to her that she quit singing in public despite her love of music.
 She is now the “choir director” of her father’s Episcopalian Church.
 I put that in quotes because the choir consists of 4 kids one of whom quits mid-movie.
 This is apparently her only job because she is in her mid-thirties and seems like she is still living at home, although I may be wrong about that.
 This struck me as pretty sad though it does not seem to be an issue and no mention is made of it.
 Jake, on the other hand is a singer/songwriter in New York City and has enjoyed moderate success though he has yet to get his big break with an actual record deal.
 His dad is the rabbi at the temple across the street from Nikki’s church and their families are close.
 When the pipes burst at the temple, and Jake’s grandmother injures herself in a resulting fall, it brings Jake home to take her place as the temple’s choir director.
 Not using quotes because his choir has 5 teens in it.